foiegreis/RoboKitPy/README.md

 ### Upcoming Features
 RoboKitPy is actively being developed with future updates aimed at expanding its capabilities:

-- **Dynamics**: In-depth analysis of motion dynamics for better control and efficiency.
-- **Trajectory Generation**: Algorithms for smooth path planning for robot trajectories.
 - **Motion Planning and Obstacle Avoidance**: Enhanced algorithms for navigating through complex environments.
 - **Behavioral Planning**: Integration of decision-making processes in robotic tasks.
 - **SLAM**: Tools for robotic mapping and navigation in unknown environments.